Rehoming Your Pet

 Did they have kittens or puppies that you didn’t want?

-It is also our responsibility to ensure the safety of potential adopters.
+It is our responsibility to ensure the safety of potential adopters.
 Animals with aggression issues need to be rehabilitated at the owner’s expense to be eligible for our rehoming assistance program.
-Your pet will be assessed by our animal behavior specialist.